DimalChandrasiri/composer/docs/plugins/readme.md

 [ScrollBarsWithContextAPI](./../../modules/web/src/core/view/scroll-bars/ScrollBarsWithContextAPI.jsx) is a wrapper component for [react-custom-scrollbars](https://github.com/malte-wessel/react-custom-scrollbars) and it exposes several methods to work with scrollbar via React Context.

-[Here](./../../modules/web/src/core/view/tree-view/TreeNode.jsx#L87) is how TreeNode uses these helper methods to scroll to a particular node programtically if it is not already visible.
+[Here](./../../modules/web/src/core/view/tree-view/TreeNode.jsx#L87) is how TreeNode uses these helper methods to scroll to a particular node programmatically if it is not already visible.

 Below is the complete list of available methods.